nextcloud/desktop/doc/troubleshooting.rst

           not be attempted.
 In the worst case, doing so can result in data loss.

+If some files do not get take a look at the sync protocol.
+Some files are automatically automatically being ignored because they are system files, others get ignored because their file name contains characters that cannot be represented on certain file systems.
+See :ref:`_ignored-files-label` for details.

 If you are operating your own server and use the local storage backend (the default), make sure that ownCloud has exclusive access to the directory.